2001:

 Pluto is known by that name.
 The short also contains Pluto's first spoken line in a cartoon, "Kiss Me."
 (One of only

-two times he speaks!)
+two times he will ever speak!)

 1969: